Difference Between Bull and Bear Market

-- In the second phase, prices of stock fall rapidly, trading activity and earning of corporates fall and the positive economic indicators are not performing as expected.
+- In the second phase, prices of stock fall rapidly, trading activity and earning of corporates fall, and the positive economicPositive EconomicPositive Economics is a branch of modern economics that describes, explains, & clarifies several current economic facts with an objective approach.
+It prohibits value judgement & only revolves around the “what is” scenario. indicators are not performing as expected.
 The confidence of investors heads towards pessimism and can create a situation of panic.
-Market indices and a large number of securities reach new trading lows and dividend yields also become very high.
-This is an indication of more money required to be pumped into the system.
+Market indices and a large number of securities reach new trading lows, and dividend yields also become very high.
+It is an indication of more money required to be pumped into the system.

 - The third phase highlights the entry of speculators in the market with prices and trading volumes continuing to rise.

 - The last phase indicates the further downfall of stock prices but at a slower pace.
 It is considered as a point of the lowest ebb, and investors start believing the worst may be over and positive reaction starts flowing in with bear markets, eventually giving way for the bullish outlook to re-enter.